Pregnancy, birth and maternity: birth outcomes

 Miscarriage

 Miscarriage is the most common cause of pregnancy loss.
-Between 10-20% of known pregnancies end in miscarriage.
-Risk factors include age of the mother and smoking.
+Between 8-24% of clinically recognised pregnancies end in miscarriage.
+Risk factors include advanced maternal or paternal age, congenital abnormalities, endocrine disorders, smoking, and environmental risk factors such as pollution.
 The overall figure is difficult to quantify due to many miscarriages happening before women know they are pregnant.

-Data on miscarriage is captured if the woman requires hospital admission (inpatient or day case) for care related to their miscarriage (admissions to gynaecology or maternity units are captured on Scottish Morbidity Record 01 (SMR01) and Scottish Morbidity Record 02 (SMR02) records, respectively)
+Data on miscarriage is captured if the woman requires hospital admission (inpatient or day case) for care related to their miscarriage (admissions to gynaecology or maternity units are captured on Scottish Morbidity Record 01 (SMR01) and Scottish Morbidity Record 02 (SMR02), respectively).

 There is no central record of miscarriages where the women are treated in outpatient settings, or at their GP, or for women who didn’t seek any medical intervention.